Geometry-Aware Cross Modal Alignment for Light Field-LiDAR Semantic Segmentation: Introduction

 The major contributions are as follows:

-1. \textit{TrafficScene}, the first multimodal dataset for semantic segmentation that incorporates light field modalities.
-Captured using a unique 3×3 camera array with a 30 cm baseline, TrafficScene provides comprehensive semantic annotations across all light field viewpoints, enabling effective multi-view information utilization.
+1. \textit{TrafficScene}, the first multimodal dataset for semantic segmentation that incorporates light field images and LiDAR point clouds with annotations.
+Captured using a unique 3×3 camera array with a LiDAR sensor, TrafficScene provides comprehensive semantic annotations across all light field viewpoints, enabling effective multi-view information utilization.

-2. We propose the first simultaneous light filed and point cloud segmentation method, Multimodal Light Filed Point Cloud Fusion Segmentation Method (Mlpfseg), it enhances the full integration of point clouds and images and improves the perception of occluded objects through the pixel-point feature fusion interpolation module and the depth difference perception module.
-Compared to single-image semantic segmentation, the mIoU improves by 1.71.
-Compared to light field image segmentation, the mIoU improves by 2.37, and compared to multimodal 3D semantic segmentation, the mIoU improves by 2.38.
+2. We propose a novel light field and LiDAR fusion framework, Multimodal Light field Point Cloud Fusion Segmentation Method (Mlpfseg).
+It enhances the full integration of point clouds and images and improves the perception of occluded objects through the Point-Pixel Feature Fusion Module and the Depth Difference Perception Module.

+3. Extensive experiments demonstrate that Mlpfseg consistently outperforms representative baseline and state-of-the-art methods for single-image, light field image, and multimodal semantic segmentation on the TrafficScene dataset.
+In particular, it achieves improvements of +3.75 and +2.38 mIoU over the baseline under different settings, while also surpassing previous state-of-the-art methods by up to +1.9 mIoU.
+Additional results on two benchmark datasets further validate the robustness and generalization capability of the proposed method.

 The rest of this paper is organized as follows.
 Section II summarizes related works on semantic segmentation datasets and semantic segmentation methods.
 The proposed approach is detailed in Section III.
 Experiments, including comparisons, ablation studies and visualization are given in Section IV.
 Finally, we conclude the paper in Section V.